Skip to main content

 Biography

-He received his undergraduate degree in Electrical Engineering from the Universidad Politecnica de Valencia, Spain, in 1994, and his PhD in Medical Image Analysis in 2001.
-After spending two years as a postdoc at Brigham and Women’s Hospital, Harvard University and the ONH Biomechanics Lab at LSU Health Sciences Center in New Orleans, he joined the Medical Vision Laboratory in Oxford.
-He became an RCUK Academic Fellow in 2007.
+Vicente holds a PhD in medical image analysis from Universidad Politecnica de Valencia, in Spain.
+After spending two years at Brigham and Women’s Hospital, Harvard University and the ONH Biomechanics Lab at LSU Health Sciences Center, he joined the University of Oxford in 2004.
+He was awarded the title of Professor in 2015.

 Teaching